 The New Hampshire Trapper’s Association has announced a “Beginner trapper hands-on workshop” scheduled for Friday, September 18th, during the annual NHTA Rendezvous weekend.
 I strongly urge those of you in the area to check it out.
 If you are new to trapping and want some hands-on experience, sign up to reserve your spot in the workshop.
 More information can be found on the NHTA website and Facebook page.

 Finally, I have to give a shout-out to the crew over at the US Sportsman’s Alliance.
-Social media has transformed from a once small, cute, cuddly little critter into a ravenous, blood-thirsty, rabid wolverine.
-Everyone is an expert on everything, and everybody has an opinion and wants their voice heard in the ever growing market of the world-wide web.
-While this can be extremely beneficial for some; the old-school, down-home, honest roots of the trapper have reserved very little marketplace amongst the constant internet squabbling.
-While other outdoor activities such as hunting, fishing, hiking, and traversing have flourished in social media, the art of fur trapping remains the bastard child of the outdoor experiences.
+Social media has transformed from a once small, cute, cuddly little critter into a ravenous, blood-thirsty, rabid beast.
+Everyone is an expert on everything, and everybody wants their voice heard in the ever growing market of the world-wide web.
+While this can be extremely beneficial for some; the old-school, down-home, honest roots of the trapper have reserved very little marketplace among the constant internet banter.
+While other outdoor activities such as hunting, fishing, hiking, and traversing have flourished in social media, the art of fur trapping remains the "bastard child" of the outdoor experiences.
 The creation of this blog, website, and its respective social media pages were created due to the very fact that the trapping marketplace remains comparatively small on the ‘net.
-So you can understand my excitement when other trapping support groups out there thrust the trapping trade into the spotlight on social media – a place where images of some bimbo’s rear-end tend to soar in popularity while an image of a beaver pelt evokes the relentless wrath of every bored vegan with a keyboard and WiFi.
+So you can understand my excitement when other trapping support groups out there thrust the trapping trade into the spotlight on social media.